crosen188/ibm-containers-interconnect-2017/1-Using-Docker-in-IBM-Containers.md

 ## Task 1: Verify your environment

 Docker Engine should be installed and running in your machine.
-To verify that Docker is running, do the following:
+In this task we will verify that Docker is running and run our first container.

 1. Open a Terminal window.
 Verify that you are running a recent Docker version via the docker version command.
 You should see something similar to the following: